 Behind these two aspects of your model, you should be able to explain the assumptions you’ve made including:

 Cost of goods sold

-Here the assumptions are as important as the model.
-Anyone can use a spreadsheet to make projections but if the financials hang together with the rest of your pitch, we know you’re modeling the business with the thought it takes to build a company.
+Here, the assumptions are as important as the model.
+Anyone can use a spreadsheet to make projections, but if the financials hang together with the rest of your pitch, investors know you’re modeling the business with the thought it takes to build a company.

 Financial planning is a specialist skill and few entrepreneurs have it.
-It’s an example of where we can often help introduce the right resources to help you get your plan together.
+It’s an example of where investors can often help introduce the right resources to help you get your plan together.